-You might think that means I can’t concentrate for shit.
+You might think that means I can’t concentrate very well.
 And, you’d be right… most of the time.
-But every now and than, I have fucking laser focus.
+But every now and than, I have a laser focus.
 Unfortunately, it tends to be on things that aren’t productive, like Wikipedia.
-I can read that shit for hours.
-But, even then, I get distracted.
+I can read that junk for hours.
+But, even then, I can get distracted.
 Let’s say I’m reading an entry about the Rubik’s cube and the next thing I know, I’m down the rabbit hole looking at an article about Roland the Farter, flatulist and jester to King Henry II of England.
 In case you’re wondering, a flatulist is exactly what you think: “an entertainer (sometimes considered a comedian) whose routine consists solely or primarily of passing gas in a creative, musical, or amusing manner”.
 Don’t get hung up by the question of how someone who farts on stage is anything other than a comedian, just know that it’s as hilarious as it sounds.

 And, reading is just the beginning of the distraction train.
 Once it leaves the station, it takes me to YouTube.
 Why?
 Because you have to see if there are any videos about a guy who farts for a living.
 There are, including several by Roland’s artistic heir, Mr. Methane.
 And, you should watch every one of them.

 If you think a host of farting videos should be able hold my attention, you are, oh so wrong.
 ADHD is so insidiously powerful that it can overwhelm even the most juvenile humor.
-Basically, I’ll watch for a few minutes in and then get pulled away by something in the sidebar.
-And, not even something good, either, it’s always stupid shit (why are cat videos so goddamn riveting?).
+Basically, I’ll watch for a few minutes and then get pulled away by something in the sidebar.
+And, not even something good, either, it’s always stupid shit (why are cat videos so riveting?).
 And, before you know it, I’m getting down to Disco Star Wars.
 And, yes, there is a disco version of the Star Wars soundtrack.
-If you didn’t know that, don’t call yourself a Star Wars fan, you fucking poser.
+If you didn’t know that, don’t call yourself a Star Wars fan, you poser.

 So, why am I telling you this?
 Could it be that I’m playing on your sympathy for some gratuitous laughs by exposing this contemptuously pitiful existence I call my “life”.
 Wow, maybe I’m more depressed than I thought.
-Hooray, comedy is not outside of my grasp after all!
+Hooray, comedy is not outside my grasp after all!